beacon-biosignals/julia_pod/README.md

 - subsequently it's fairly quick to spin up.
 - you can add deps from within your julia session, and the folder syncing will mirror them to your local project folder.

+### private package registry

+If you use a private Julia packages you can add your private package registry by setting the environmental variable `PRIVATE_REGISTRY_URL`.
+The environmental variable `GITHUB_TOKEN_FILE` specifies path to the credentials file used when authenticating.

 ### set your project up for faster load times